13 February 2012

 LCA validates SMART Pack's green credentials

-A comprehensive Life Cycle Assessment conducted at RMIT University is behind the launch this month of Nestlé Oceania's new NESCAFÉ Gold SMART Pack - an alternative coffee packaging that offers consumers a simple way to reduce their impact on the environment.
+A Life Cycle Assessment conducted at RMIT is behind the launch of Nestlé Oceania's new NESCAFÉ Gold SMART Pack - a coffee packaging that helps reduce the impact on the environment.

 The LCA conducted at RMIT's Centre for Design validated the environmental claims on the new NESCAFÉ Gold SMART Pack.